-Souk Market spice blend(May be presentGluten)
+Souk Market spice blend(May be present Gluten)

 baby spinach leaves

-While the lamb is pan-frying, cut the cauliflower into small florets.
-Place on an oven tray lined with baking paper.
-Drizzle with olive oil, season with salt and pepper and toss to coat.
+While the lamb is in the pan, cut the cauliflower into small florets, place on an oven tray lined with baking paper and drizzle with olive oil.
+Season with salt and pepper and toss to coat.
 Roast until tender, 20-25 minutes.
+Finely chop the parsley.
+In a small bowl, combine the Greek yoghurt and 1/2 the parsley with a pinch of salt and pepper.
+Set aside.

-In a medium bowl, combine the souk market spice blend, the salt and a generous drizzle of olive oil.
+In a medium bowl, combine the Souk Market spice blend, the salt and a generous drizzle of olive oil.
 Add the seared lamb to the spiced oil and toss to coat.
 Transfer, fat-side up, to a second oven tray lined with baking paper.
 Roast for 15-20 minutes for medium or until cooked to your liking.
 Remove from the oven, cover with foil and set aside to rest for 10 minutes.
 TIP: The meat will keep cooking as it rests!

-While the couscous is cooking, finely chop the parsley.
-In a small bowl, combine the Greek yoghurt and 1/2 the parsley with a pinch of salt and pepper.
-Set aside.
 Zest the lemon (see ingredients list) to get a pinch.
 Roughly chop the baby spinach leaves.
 Wipe out the frying pan, return to a medium-high heat and add the butter.
 Cook until melted and browned slightly, 1-2 minutes.
-Add the cauliflower, capers, lemon zest and remaining parsley and toss to coat

-Add the cauliflower mixture, baby spinach and a squeeze of lemon juice to the couscous.
+Add the cauliflower, drained capers, lemon zest and the remaining parsley and toss to coat.
+Add the cauliflower mixture, baby spinach and a squeeze of lemon juice to the pearl couscous.
 Toss to coat and season to taste with salt and pepper.

-Thinly slice the spiced lamb rump.
-Divide the cauliflower couscous between plates and top with the lamb.
-Pour over the resting juices from the lamb and top with the parsley yoghurt.
+Thinly slice the lamb.
+Divide the cauliflower pearl couscous between plates and top with the lamb.
+Pour over the resting juices from the lamb and top with parsley yoghurt.